Policies and Procedures

 Reason for Policy

-Accounting Services or the Budget Office will approve the requested default account per the application.
+Accounting Services or the Budget Office will approve the requested default Chartfield per the application.
 The individual will then be required to complete a mandatory online training session covering the use of the card and all applicable restrictions.
 The card will be picked up once the training quiz (at the end of online training presentation) has been passed.
 The card will only be given directly to the cardholder.
 Other individuals are not permitted to pick up cards on behalf of cardholders.

 Departmental restrictions may be added to an individual card as follows: